How to Build an Amazing IGTV Strategy (According to Instagram!)

 Want to build an amazing IGTV strategy for your business?

-Video is the future of Instagram and a ton of brands are now creating long-form video content for IGTV to drive real business results.
+Video is huge on Instagram and a ton of brands are now creating long-form video content for IGTV to drive real business results.

-We sat down with Jon Youshaei, Product Marketing Manager of IGTV from Instagram HQ to get his best tips on how to create a successful IGTV strategy!
-Here’s what we learned:
+We sat down with Jon Youshaei, Product Marketing Manager of IGTV at Instagram, to find out exactly what makes for a successful IGTV strategy:

 Why Your Business Needs an IGTV Strategy